 - Plan your in-flight meals.
 Most airlines don’t offer any free food in economy/coach class.
 Non-alcoholic beverages are free, though.
 So plan or prepare snacks and meals.

 - Though you’ll be headed to the warm temperatures of Hawaii, the in-flight air might be chilly.
 So, bring a light sweater or jacket for the flight.
+Be prepared by reading our recommendations for what to wear on the flights to Hawaii.

 - Make sure you have your prescription medications packed in your carry-on baggage in case you need them in flight or your checked luggage is lost.
 Make sure you are hydrated before you get on board.